abdullahZahid951/PubMedArticleSummarizer/README.md

 - Converts PubMed articles into concise summaries.
 - Utilizes the T5 model for natural language processing.
 - Easy to use with a simple command-line interface.
+- Can increase the model performnce as you wish.
+- If you have low compute you can also use the model configuration file uploaded here.
+- Also a sophisticated Web-based App for this venture.

 ## Installation